MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/services-tools/live-xbox-live-account-tool.md

 For the batch operations (like adding followers), the tool automatically performs batches to prevent huge request sizes.

-## How do I run Xbox Live Account Tool?
+## How do I run the Xbox Live Account Tool?

 Extract Xbox Live SDK to a folder, and double-click the `Tools\XboxLiveAccountTool.exe` file to run it.